Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 2. Measuring the span of the bald regions

-The researchers used a technology referred to as phototrichography which takes photos of the bald areas and provides measurements from the central.
-This method helps to objectively quantify the areas of hair loss.
+The researchers used photolithography technology, which takes photos of the bald areas and provides measurements from the central.
+This method helps to quantify the areas of hair loss objectively.

 3. Visual self-evaluations by the participants

-The participants themselves were asked to rate their hair growth using the visual analogue scale (VAS).
+The participants themselves were asked to rate their hair growth using the visual analog scale (VAS).

 Pumpkin Seed Oil Hair Growth Results